MalHT/uwubot/README.md

 A meme bot for spenglers

+## Features

+uwubot is built to allow easy extension and customisation through use of modules.

+The base bot provides cool features that include:

+- Automated role management (users can request roles)
+- Automatic 🇪 🇲 🇴 🇯 🇮 🇹 🇪 🇽 🇹
+- Copypasta dumping
+- Animal picture fetching

+Features that may or may not be coming soon:

+- `!ebooks` command to generate mashed up messages
+- Discord-based word and drawing games
+- Built-in web server (maybe!)
+- Configuration management via admin commands (maybe!)

 ## Setup

 Install it!
 Clone the repository and run `npm install`.
 This should get all the dependencies in place.